-- the TWIN 5 S is designed for solo or tandem paragliding
+- the TWIN RS is designed for solo or tandem paragliding - use by more than two people is prohibited

-- the TWIN 5 is designed for tandem use

-- use by more than two people is prohibited

 It is imperative that the instructions contained in this Manual are followed at all times.

 Failure to do so renders invalid the glider's certification and/or results in loss of insurance cover.
 Furthermore, it could lead to serious injuries or even death.